Bolton and Leigh Railway: Operations

-Locomotives and Rolling Stock
+Locomotives and rolling stock

 Shortly after the passing of the second Act the railway took delivery of their first steam locomotive, which had been ordered from Robert Stephenson and Company by the Liverpool and Manchester Railway in January 1828.
 The L&MR subsequently decided their order was premature and the locomotive was transferred to the B&LR by mutual agreement.
 This was the locomotive named Lancashire Witch at the opening of the line.

 The Lancashire Witch had some innovative features, it was built with 45° inclined cylinders that allowed the axles to be sprung resulting in improved stability.
-The locomotive was also equipped an expansion valve that allowed the control of the flow of steam that entered the cylinders, which made it the first locomotive to feature expansive working.
+The locomotive was also equipped with an expansion valve that allowed the control of the flow of steam that entered the cylinders, which made it the first locomotive to feature expansive working.

 By 1831, the railway owned at least three other locomotives.
 Union, which was built in 1830 by Rothwell, Hick and Rothwell, along with Salamander and Veteran, which were both built by Crook and Dean.

 In 1832 the railway hired Timothy Hackworth's Sans Pareil at a rate of £15 per month, and then bought it outright for £110.

 In 1842 there were 14 locomotives in operation on the line: